 The biggest concern our clients have when researching a pet turf system is the temperature of the surface.
 Below we'll talk about what features look for to attain the...

 One of the biggest concerns coming from new artificial grass owners is the temperature of the surface.
+Most homeowners are in the market for artificial grass that stays cool.
 This is important especially for pet owners and parents because the safety of their loved ones is their top priority.
 We have some tips for you to keep your new artificial lawn cool in the Los Angeles heat.

 Choose A Lighter Color

 If you haven’t installed your grass yet, you can select a lighter grass and infill color.
 White round premium silica sand infill is the best option to keep the area cool.
 And for grass, another thing to look at besides the color is the density.
-A less dense grass will also stay cooler because it can breathe better and retains less heat.
+A less dense grass will also stay cooler because it can breathe better and retain less heat.
+A cool turf will be shorter and less dense, lighter in color, and have high-quality sand infill.

 Don’t Use Rubber Infill